 Sarah Baynam, Wollaston.

-Baby Glow Bugs is a sensory experience for little ones.
+A sensory experience for little ones.
 Sessions take place in a darkened room and enable you and your little one to explore an array of light and sensory activities, with a different theme each week.
 Classes are held in Stourbridge, Bromsgrove and Wall Heath.